Japan PM promises to never again wage war, ministers visit controversial shrine | Law-Order

 The United States and Japan have become staunch security allies in the decades since the war's end, but its legacy still haunts East Asia.
 Koreans, who mark the date as National Liberation Day, resent Japan's 1910-1945 colonisation of the peninsula, while China has bitter memories of imperial troops' invasion and occupation of parts of the country from 1931-1945.

 Kishida has pledged to substantially increase Japan's defence budget, citing the increasingly tense regional security environment, but made no mention in a recent speech of one of Abe's dreams - revising the country's pacifist constitution - although he has spoken of it before.
-(Additional reporting by Satoshi Sugiyama and Sakura Murakami; Editing by Kenneth Maxwell)
+(Additional reporting by Satoshi Sugiyama and Sakura Murakami in Tokyo and Josh Smith in Seoul; Editing by Kenneth Maxwell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)